The Drift Inn, formerly Bengston Cottage - 343 East Graves Avenue

+Located at 343 East Graves Ave, The Drift Inn is believed to be one of the oldest buildings in Orange City.
+The documented history of the structure begins about 1895.
+The home is of Framed Vernacular architecture.
 It is supported by brick and masonry piers and features wrap-around porches, now incorporated, abundant cross-ventilation through opposing windows and doors, high tin ceilings for maximum cooling, and balloon native pine construction, with pine-board inside walls.
 Multiple gable roofs allowed dead hot air to collect in the attic above the living space.
-This house, nicely restored to the 1900s Victorian elegance.
+This house is nicely restored to the 1900s Victorian elegance.

-In March 1909, Orange City had a devastating fire caused by an old oil stove in the house of Dr. P.W.
-Hill causing the destruction of his home and seven other structures on Graves and Oak Avenues.
-Mrs. Isabella Dunlap saved her cottage by connecting her own hose to the hydrant and sprayed down her cottage..
-During her ownership of the cottage Isabella married and changed her name to Isabella Garhardt.
+In March 1909, Orange City had its most devastating fire, caused by an old oil stove in the house of Dr. Phillip W. Hill.
+The fire destroyed the Hill home and seven other structures on East Graves and North Oak Avenues.
+Mrs. Isabella Dunlap saved her cottage by connecting her own hose to a nearby fire hydrant, from which she sprayed down her cottage.
+During her ownership of the cottage Isabella married and changed her name to Isabella Gerhard.